chauxvive/100-days-of-code/log.md

 ### Day 19: May 28, 2018, Monday

 **Today's Progress**:
+* _COMPLETED THE FULL-STACK JAVASCRIPT TRACK ON TREEHOUSE_. whoa.
-* More unit testing in Mocha and Chai (3/4 parts complete)
+* Completed unit testing in Mocha and Chai
+   * learned about mocha --watch and mocha reporting options.
+   * learned about stubs and mocks
+   * learned about cross origin resource sharing
 * Videos on React and Vue
 * Learned the hard reminder to commit often- lost three days of notes because I had forgotten to git commit this log.
 Bummer!
+* 235 Twitter followers.
+Social Media is pretty simple when you get the hang of it.
+If I want more, I know what to do.
+I put my Instagram account down when I started coding full-time and I've only lost around a hundred followers of my 1200, even though I've posted nothing since February.
+I look forward to picking that up again some day when I'm not as code-driven.

 **Thoughts**: Fighting with internet and windows updates makes getting through exercises slow and painful.
 Will have to get up early tomorrow to code before work since I just found out I'm going in.
 Saw "Solo".
+Finally completed the full-stack track, although I have to come back and fix a few projects in there to really finish up properly.

 **Links to work:**
 1. [Team Treehouse Profile](https://teamtreehouse.com/mp15)